-We have a long and healthy history of volunteering and local social action in Monmouthshire.
-For ten years our volunteer drivers have been supporting the Grass Routes Transport Service, helping to tackle social isolation in rural communities.
+Monmouthshire County Council has benefitted from a long and healthy history of volunteering and local social action.
+For ten years our volunteer drivers have been supporting the Grass Routes

+Transport Service, helping to tackle social isolation in rural communities.
 Mon Leisure are supported by seventy Sports Ambassadors, delivering activities directly to their own communities.
 Volunteers are active and effective in many departments and communities throughout Monmouthshire.
 This highlights that within Monmouthshire there is already a sense of civic pride and reinforces our examples of Global, National and local activism.

-Globally we are an active member of the Cities of Service coalition, sharing our learning with our counterparts in the United States.
+Globally Monmouthshire - A County That Serves is an active member of the Cities of Service coalition, sharing our learning with our counterparts in the United States.
 Nationally we support and learn from partners across the United Kingdom; we have been part of Cities of Service volunteer network sessions hosted by the European capital city for volunteering Team London, as well as presenting our programme to the Wales Policy Network.
 Locally we are active members and currently chair the cross sector Monmouthshire Volunteering group, all examples of how we are helping to shape the future of and sustainability of volunteering.